dkarter/retrovertigo/content/blog/new-blog/index.md

 ESLint was not configured out of the box for the template.
 To me this is a useful tool that I install on every JS/TS project when possible.
 It helps keep code consistent and consistency makes reading code easier and more predictable.
 It can also catch potential errors by enforcing best practices.

 ## Conclusion
 There it is, typos and all... a WIP!
-It may not be perfect, I still have many TODOs, but I'm happy to be publishing again and learning in public.
+It may not be perfect, I still have many TODOs, but I'm pretty happy with the result, and excited to be publishing again and learning in public.
 Hopefully Gatsby / React and TypeScript don't become outdated by the time I write the next one 😅.
 Cheers!